 We have established a process to allow the Group to identify its higher risk relationships which enables us to tailor our supplier due diligence accordingly.
 We are continuing to refine this process.
 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business we are developing the training available for our staff, and we encourage them to identify and report any potential concerns.

 We will assess any instances of non‐compliance on a case‐by‐case basis and tailor any remedial action appropriately.

-This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes AO World plc and its UK incorporated subsidiaries AO Retail Limited, Expert Logistics Limited and AO Deutschland Limited’s anti‐slavery and human trafficking statement for the financial year ending 31 March 2018.
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes AO World plc and its UK incorporated subsidiaries AO Retail Limited, Expert Logistics Limited, AO Mobile Limited and AO Deutschland Limited’s anti‐slavery and human trafficking statement for the financial year ending 31 March 2020.
 It sets out the steps taken, and those which AO intends to take in the future to prevent modern slavery and human trafficking in our supply chains or in any part of our business.

 The statement has been approved by the AO World plc Board of Directors who will review and update it on an annual basis.

 AO World plc

 29 April 2020